Discover the Best of Ballistic Missile Defence in India

 The Defence Research and Development Laboratory (DRDL) was responsible for developing the mission control software for the AAD missile, while the Research Centre Imarat (RCI) focused on navigation, electromechanical actuation systems, and the active radar seeker.
 The Advanced Systems Laboratory (ASL) supplied the motors, jet vanes, and structures for the AAD and PAD.
 The High Energy Materials Research Laboratory (HEMRL) provided the propellants for the missile.

-We would encourage you to explore this article as well: Explore the Best of Saab AT4CS AST
+We would encourage you to explore this article as well: High-Tech Military Satellite Applications

 As of April 2019, Phase-1 of the program has been completed, achieving successful interception and destruction of incoming ballistic missiles at various altitudes up to a 2,000 km range.
 Overall, all wings have attained successful milestones in this phase within their respective areas of development.